 2.4 The primer channeling toggle gets dirty.

-The simple design of spring-loaded toggle channels the spent primer in the spent primer catcher and also helps in priming.
+The simple design of the spring-loaded toggle channels the spent primer in the spent primer catcher and also helps in priming.
 But the spent primers usually are coated with burnt powder and other gunks.
 And when it clashes with the toggle some of these gunks fly up and fall all over the toggle and slowly (and surely) increase the resistance which leads to a stuck toggle.

 I avoided this by removing the spent primer separately using Lee Hand Press but you can also use the Frankford Arsenal Platinum Series Hand Depriming Tool and sit in front of the TV and keep depriming without worrying.
 Though in my opinion using the Hand Depriming tool is better, cause using the Lee Hand Press requires some attention and strength, and eventually cleaning the Hand depriming tool by F.A. requires the least amount of attention and cleaning.